coinnovationlab/barefoot/README.md

 - `database.user`: Root user in the map server.
 Must match the value of **user** set in *barefoot/map/osm/import.sh*.
 Both are set to `osmuser` as default.
 - `database.password`: Password of root user in the map server.
 Must match the value of **password** set in *barefoot/map/osm/import.sh*.
 Both are set to `pass` as default.

-Finally, if you plan on running the map server (which will run inside a Docker container) and GTFS-related Python scripts in a different machine than the one that will host the matcher server, you should change `database.host` accordingly.
+Finally, if you plan on running the map server (which will run inside a Docker container) in a different machine than the one that will host the matcher server, you should change `database.host` accordingly.
 Otherwise, leave its value to `localhost`.
 - `database.host`: Host of the map server.
 The map server will be started after all configurations are complete and will run inside a Docker container.
 If you plan on running the matcher server, as well as the Python scripts, on the same machine where the container is running, leave the `localhost` value.

 Other values are used by the Python scripts contained in the *gtfs_scripts* folder and do not need to be changed.
 Save the *busmatching.properties* file with the edits you just made.

-In case some other software is using port *1234*, change the value of `server.port` in the **server.properties** file to some open port.
+In case some other software is using port *1234*, change the value of `server.port` in the **server.properties** file to some available port.

 ## Running Barefoot